DrSebLLM/DrSebLLM/README.md

 🌱 I’m currently working collaboratively in GitHub for the first time
 💬 Ask me about human behavior, cognition, perceptual learning, and psychophysics
-👯 I’m looking to collaborate on sensorimotor approaches to measurement and training of cognitive function
+👯 I’m looking to collaborate on sensorimotor approaches to digital health tech
 📫 How to reach me: dr.sebas@gmail.com <br>

 <!--